Strong Convergence of a Stochastic Rosenbrock-type Scheme for the Finite Element Discretization of Semilinear SPDEs Driven by Multiplicative and Additive Noise: Mathematical setting and main results

-In the numerical scheme \eqref{implicit1}, the resolvent operator in \eqref{operator1} is random and changes at each time step.
-Having the numerical method \eqref{implicit1} in hand, our goal is to analyze its strong convergence toward the exact solution in the $L^2$ norm for multiplicative and additive noise.
+In the numerical scheme \eqref{implicit1}, the resolvent operator (defined in \eqref{operator1}) is random and changes at each time step.
+Having the numerical method \eqref{implicit1} in hand, our goal is to analyze its strong convergence toward the exact solution in the root-mean-square $L^2$ norm for multiplicative and additive noise.

-Throughout this paper we take $t_m=m\Delta t\in[0,T]$, where $T=M\Delta t$ for $m, M\in\mathbb{N}$, $m\leq M$, $T$ is fixed, $C$ is a generic constant that may change from one place to another but is independent of both $\Delta t$ and $h$.
-The main results of this paper are formulated in the following theorems. \begin{theorem} Let $X(t_m)$ and $X^h_m$ be respectively the mild solution given by \eqref{mild1} and the numerical approximation given by \eqref{implicit1} at $t_m=m\Delta t$.
-Let \assref{assumption1}, \assref{assumption2} with $p=2$, \assref{assumption3} and \assref{assumption4} be fulfilled. \begin{itemize} \item[(i)] If $0<\beta<1$, then the following error estimate holds
+Throughout this paper we take $t_m=m\Delta t\in[0,T]$, where $\Delta t=\frac{T}{M}$ for $m, M\in\mathbb{N}$, $m\leq M$, $C$ is a generic constant that may change from one place to another but is independent of both $\Delta t$ and $h$.
+The main results of this paper are formulated in the following theorems. \begin{theorem}\textbf{[Multiplicative noise]} Let $X(t_m)$ and $X^h_m$ be respectively the mild solution given by \eqref{mild1} and the numerical approximation given by \eqref{implicit1} at $t_m=m\Delta t$.
+Let Assumptions \ref{assumption1}, \ref{assumption2} (with $p=2$), \ref{assumption3} and \ref{assumption4} be fulfilled. \begin{itemize} \item[(i)] If $0<\beta<1$, then the following error estimate holds

 \item[(ii)] If $1\leq\beta\leq 2$ and if \assref{assumption5} is fulfilled, then the following error estimate holds